blumenkuebel/sap-dm-pod2-mcp-server/README.md

 **Requirements:** Node.js ≥ 22

-The server can start without tenant-specific SAP specifications.
+The server can start without SAP specifications.
 Tools that require them return a clear message explaining which preparation command is missing.

 ### Step 2: Prepare the SAPUI5 API reference